roehampton/module-content/msc-software-development-2/week-03/lab/lab-javascript-intro.md

 **Exercise** Target an element in the DOM

-Add the following to the body section of your HTML page
+Add the following to the body section of the HTML page you have created above.

 ```html
 <h1>page heading</h1>